Is European Baby Formula Better? Everything You Need to Know

 Stage Two

 This stage is created to meet the needs of infants older than six months.
 European Stage 2 baby formulas are similar to 0-6 month formulas.
 Some nutrition has additional starch for slower digestion and energy release.
-They are recommended until the 10th month.
+They are recommended until 10 months.

 Stage Three